 If you like the video format this one is a nice high-level overview:

 That’s BERT.
 Now, the second really famous family of models was of course the GPT family.

 GPT has a totally different approach and different goals from BERT.
 It’s an autoregressive language model.
 It’s causal and it’s unidirectional.
 It’s really good at generating text — especially long stories humans have trouble distinguishing from human-written stories (particularly the GPT-3 model).

 Architecture-wise GPT basically took the decoder part of the transformer model (contains causal masks — i.e. tokens can’t look ahead) and pushed it to its limits.

 The final iteration of the GPT family, the famous GPT-3 model, is basically competing for the position of the most general language model.
-No fine-tuning needed for downstream NLP tasks.
-Pretrain once and use for everything.
+No fine-tuning is needed for downstream NLP tasks.
+Pretrain once and use it for everything.